Australian Screen Production Incentive

-The Department is currently updating the guidelines to reflect the 2011 legislative amendments.
+The Ministry for the Arts is currently updating the guidelines to reflect the 2011 legislative amendments.
 The most significant changes are included in the fact sheet.

 Applicants are encouraged to speak to a member of the Location and PDV Offset Team if they have any questions about their project’s eligibility or the application process.

 A certificate is provided to the Australian Taxation Office with the applicant’s tax return and the offset amount is paid out less any existing tax liabilities.

 At any time before or during production, an applicant can apply for a provisional certificate, which provides guidance as to whether a film is likely to qualify.
 A provisional certificate does not guarantee eligibility, nor does it bind the Minister in considering an application for a final certificate.

 The Australian Government announced two changes to the offsets in the 2010-11 Budget.
 These are: